Medical Policy: 02.04.69

 The development and validation of the ScoliScore SNV based prognostic algorithm were described in 2010 by Ward et. al. in an industry-sponsored study.
 The prognostic algorithm was developed in a cohort of 2192 female patients from prior studies.
 Candidate genes selected were selected based on previous GWAS data from same investigators.
 The independent effect of each SNV and of clinical factors (initial Cobb angle) and all gene-gene interaction terms were tested in a stepwise logistic regression using a backward-selection procedure, and then using a forward-selection procedure.
 The final predictive model including 53 SNV markers, multiple gene-gene interaction terms, and the patient’s initial Cobb angle.
 Prediction probabilities were converted to a numeric score ranging from 1 to 200.
 A priori, low risk progression was determined to be less than 1%; from the generation cohort, a score of less than 41 was selected as an initial cutoff.

-The purpose of the ScoliScore AIS prognostic DNA based test and other individual single-nucleotide variant (SNV) based tests for scoliosis prognosis is primarily to determine whether patients with scoliosis are a higher likelihood for curve progression.
+The purpose of the ScoliScore AIS prognostic DNA based test and other individual single-nucleotide variant (SNV) based tests for scoliosis prognosis is primarily to determine whether patients with scoliosis are at a higher likelihood for curve progression.
 Such patients could undergo more frequent surveillance than they would without testing.
 The current standard for management of patients with scoliosis that is not severe enough to undergo bracing or surgery is observation with routine radiographic or clinical follow-up.

 In 2010, Ward et. al. described the validation of the ScoliScore algorithm in a group of patients who had a diagnosis of AIS but who had not been previously involved in any AIS/genotype-related studies.
 These subjects were preselected by curvature severity (mild, moderate, severe) and assigned into 3 cohorts identified as: (1) a screening cohort of white females; (2) a spinal surgery practice cohort of white females; and (3) a male cohort.
 Inclusion/exclusion criteria were cited as being used, but not explicitly provided, although a component of cohort development was matching of disease prevalence by severity according to that expected from review of the literature or survey of clinical practices.
 Ward provided minimal information about the demographics of patients assigned to each cohort.
 Assignment of curvature severity was performed using expert opinion of a single orthopedic spine surgeon and was supplemented by external blinded review of the spinal surgery practice patients using an outside panel of 3 independent scoliosis experts.